Tribler/gumby/experiments/libswift/README.md

 ## Experiment Components ##

-### init.sh ###

-Used to initialize the container's filesystem.
-Most of the packages (lxc, python, etc) are installed using the lxc template lxc-debian-libswift, but some are not available in the repository.
-Therefore they have to be built manually using this shell script.

-### leecher_config & seeder_config ###
+### build_experiment.sh (local_setup_cmd) ###

-Configuration templates for the leecher & seeder containers.
-Configured using values from libswift.conf.
+Used to initialize the container's filesystem - note that we use the existing filesystem by mounting it as a union filesystem -.
+Does the following:
+- Mounts root filesystem and creates temporary filesystem on top
+- Creates output directory
+- Creates the file to seed
+- Downloads and compiles libswift from $REPOSITORY_DIR

 ### libswift.conf ###

 The experiment configuration file.

-### lxc-debian-libswift ###

-Template for creating a debootstrap installation with the dependencies for this experiment.

 ### parse_logs.py, resource_usage.gnuplot & speed.gnuplot ###

 Resource usage graph generation stuff.
 Currently broken, originally created by @vladum.

+### run_experiment.sh (local_instance_cmd) ###
+Runs the experiment.
+First waits for the hash of the seeded file to be generated, then starts the leecher(s) to download this file.
+After all the leechers are done, the plots are generated if $GENERATE_PLOTS is set to true.
+Finally, gumby closes the seeder.

+### start_seeder.sh (tracker_cmd) ###
+Starts the seeder before the experiment is started.
+Also generates the hash of the file to seed.

-### start_leecher.sh & start_seeder.sh ###
+### start_leecher.sh  ###

-Scripts used to start the leecher and seeder (run inside the container).
+Scripts used to start the leecher(s) (run inside the container).

 ## Creating a union filesystem for the container ##